-PEAP (EAP-GTC) (Protected Extensible Authentication Protocol) authenticates wireless LAN clients using only server-side digital certificates by creating an encrypted SSL/TLS tunnel between the client and the authentication server.
+tunnel between the client and the authentication server.
 The tunnel then protects the subsequent user authentication exchange.
 PEAP (EAP-MSCHAP V2) (Protected Extensible Authentication Protocol) To use PEAP (EAP-MSCHAP V2) security, the server must have WPA-PEAP certificates, and the server properties must already be set.
-Check with the IT manager ■ TTLS (Tunneled Transport Layer Security) An EAP variant that provides mutual authentication using a certificate for server authentication, and via a secure TLS tunnel for the client WPA-PSK/WPA2-PSK Enables WPA/WPA2 Passphrase security.
+Check with the IT manager TTLS (Tunneled Transport Layer Security) An EAP variant that provides mutual authentication using a certificate for server authentication, and via a secure TLS tunnel for the client LEAP (Lightweight and Efficient Application Protocol) is the general framework for a set of high-performance, efficient protocols which are ideal for mobile and wireless applications.
+LEAP is designed to address all the technical requirements of the wireless data communications industry, and is oriented towards providing the greatest benefit to the industry and the consumer WPA-PSK/WPA2-PSK Enables WPA/WPA2 Passphrase security.
 Fill in the WPA/WPA2 Passphrase on Security Settings screen.
 802.1x Enables 802.1x security.
 This option requires IT administration.
 Choosing 802.1x opens the 802.1x Security Settings screen.
-The options include: ■ TLS PEAP ■ TTLS ļ.
+The options include: TLS PEAP TTLS LEAP